World Bank plan to furlough food service workers spurs backlash

 In internal communiques obtained by The Washington Post, management told employees that the institution has made extra efforts to ensure that food service employees received pay and health benefits since the shutdown began.
 An update posted by management to the bank’s internal website on Nov.
 9 and obtained by The Post says the institution laid out $11 million in non-obligatory subsidies to the food workers’ employer, Restaurant Associates, since March despite receiving no services in return.

 The bank has also worked with Restaurant Associates to ensure that the food service workers continue to receive pay through Jan.
-1 and health care for an additional six months after that, a spokesman said.
+1 and health care for an additional six months after that, World Bank officials said.
 The expectation is that workers would return when the pandemic is brought under control.

 “Our staff have deep admiration and respect for our headquarters food service colleagues, who we saw every day and have missed since our office moved to home based working in March because of the pandemic,” World Bank spokesman David Theis said in an email.
 “We are exploring additional ways to support these vital workers, and we hope to have better news and greater certainty in the coming months.”